-This category allows you to set the day and time of resumption for your computer automatically.
+This category allows you to set the day and time to power on your system automatically.

-Enabled Enables to set the alarm time.
-When setting Enabled, you can set the day and time with the next two showing items of the Resume by Alarm.
-Set the IRQ 8 Clock Event under Break Event From Suspend to Enabled when selecting this option.
-Disabled Disables to set the alarm time. (default)
+Enabled When Enabled, you can set the day and time you would like your system to wake up.
+Make sure to set the IRQ 8 Clock Event option under Break Event From Suspend to Enabled.
+Disabled Disables the automatic wake up function. (default)